sdc-china/IDA-doc/_posts/2018-01-07-installation-installing-ida-application.md

       above 20.0.0.1 |IDA_Toolkit - 8.6.2.0_TC.twx

-1. Import corresponding **IDA_Toolkit - 8.6.x.x.twx** which is below forder /toolkit of release package into your process center.
+1. Import corresponding **IDA_Toolkit - 8.6.x.x.twx** which is below folder /toolkit of release package into your process center.

 2. Open your process app by web process designer from process center.